A fiery past sheds new light on the future of global climate change

-Centuries-old smoke particles preserved in the ice reveal a fiery past in the Southern Hemisphere and shed new light on the future impacts of global climate change, according to new research published in Science Advances.
+Centuries-old smoke particles preserved in the ice reveal a fiery past in the Southern Hemisphere and shed new light on the future impacts of global climate change, according to a research led by Harvard University and a group of international researchers from the Desert Research Institute in Nevada and the University of Hong Kong, etc. recently published in Science Advances.

-"Up till now, the magnitude of past fire activity, and thus the amount of smoke in the preindustrial atmosphere, has not been well characterized," said Pengfei Liu, a former graduate student and postdoctoral fellow at the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) and first author of the paper.
+"Up till now, the magnitude of past fire activity, and thus the amount of smoke in the preindustrial atmosphere, has not been well characterised," said Pengfei LIU, a former graduate student and postdoctoral fellow at the Harvard John A Paulson School of Engineering and Applied Sciences (SEAS) and first author of the paper.
 "These results have importance for understanding the evolution of climate change from the 1750s until today, and for predicting future climate."

 One of the biggest uncertainties when it comes to predicting the future impacts of climate change is how fast surface temperatures will rise in response to increases in greenhouse gases.
 Predicting these temperatures is complicated since it involves the calculation of competing warming and cooling effects in the atmosphere.
 Greenhouse gases trap heat and warm the planet's surface while aerosol particles in the atmosphere from volcanoes, fires and other combustion cool the planet by blocking sunlight or seeding cloud cover.
 Understanding how sensitive surface temperature is to each of these effects and how they interact is critical to predicting the future impact of climate change.